Wreck of the Old 97: Wreck

 Only a fraction of the mail had survived, including a large case filled with canaries that managed to escape and fly to safety.
 Engine 1102 was recovered and repaired, and it went on to perform further duties until it was dismantled in July 1935.

 The day after the wreck, vice-president Finley made a speech in which he said: "The train consisted of two postal cars, one express and one baggage car for the storage of mail....
 Eyewitnesses said the train was approaching the trestle at speeds of 30 to 35 mile an hour."
 The Southern Railway placed blame for the wreck on Broady, disavowing that he had been ordered to run as fast as possible to maintain the schedule.
 The railroad also claimed he descended the grade leading to the trestle at a speed of more than 70 mph.
 Several eyewitnesses to the wreck, however, stated that the speed was probably around 50 mph.
 In all likelihood, the railroad was at least partially to blame, as it had a lucrative contract with the U.S. Post Office to haul mail, and the contract included a penalty clause for each minute the train was late into Atlanta.
 It is probably safe to conclude that the engineers piloting the Fast Mail were always under pressure to stay on time so that the railroad would not be penalized for late mail delivery.

 The Fast Mail was in another fatal accident earlier in the year of 1903.
 On Monday, April 13, the train left Washington at 8:00 am, en route to New Orleans.
 As the train approached Lexington, North Carolina, it collided with a boulder on the track, causing the train to derail and ditch, killing the engineer and fireman.
-The locomotive that was pulling the train is unknown.
+The locomotive pulling the train, as shown in the photo above, was Southern Railway 1102, a 4-6-0 F-14 class built by Baldwin Locomotive Works in 1903.